cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - map2curve\_simple\_swu is the encoding of {{simple-swu}} to E'
 - iso\_map is the isogeny map from E' to E

+Sign of y: for this map, the sign is determined by map2curve_elligator2.
+No further sign adjustments are necessary.
+(Note, however, that the specification of iso\_map must include its sign.)

+Exceptions: map2curve\_simple\_swu handles its exceptional cases.
+In the exceptional cases for iso\_map, it should return the identity point on E.

 Output: (x, y), a point on E.